getify/You-Dont-Know-JS/async & performance/ch5.md

 An even better option, especially for larger data sets, is "Transferable Objects" (http://updates.html5rocks.com/2011/12/Transferable-Objects-Lightning-Fast).
 What happens is that the object's "ownership" is transferred, but the data itself is not moved.
 Once you transfer away an object to a Worker, it's empty or inaccessible in the the originating location -- that eliminates the hazards of threaded programming over a shared scope.
 Of course, transfer of ownership can go in both directions.

-You don't really have to do much special to opt-in to a Transferable Object; any data structure which implements the Transferable interface (https://developer.mozilla.org/en-US/docs/Web/API/Transferable) will automatically be transferred this way.
+You don't really have to do much special to opt-in to a Transferable Object; any data structure which implements the Transferable interface (https://developer.mozilla.org/en-US/docs/Web/API/Transferable) will automatically be transferred this way (support Firefox & Chrome).

 For example, typed arrays like `Uint8Array` (see the *"ES6 & Beyond"* title of this series) are "Transferables".
 This is how you'd send a Transferable Object using `postMessage(..)`: